 Take a trip to the local market, and stock up on fresh fruits and vegetables.
 Keep these in your day bag, for a healthy treat!
-Additionally, if your hotel has a free breakfast buffet, take a couple apples or bananas each morning to munch on throughout the day!
+Additionally, if your hotel has a free breakfast buffet, take a couple of apples or bananas each morning to munch on throughout the day!

 These snack containers are a great item to keep in your day bag to hold all your snacks.
-They have multiple sections to separate foods, while keeping everything together in one place!
+They have multiple sections to separate foods while keeping everything together in one place!
 These are also a great top carry on item for flying or road trips.